BowlBird/3d-tic-tac-toe/README.md

 ```
 to install all vue packages.

-then in order to build run
+then in order to run
 ```
-cargo tauri build
+cargo tauri dev
 ```

-## Development
+## Building

 If you need to install cargo/npm/other packages, follow build instructions.

 Then run
 ```
-cargo tauri dev
+cargo tauri build
 ```